Skip to main content

 | sum(_count) by _sourceCategory

-Often, users work on multiple incidents at the same time.
-To view Copilot interactions related to these incidents, click History.
+This functionality comes in handy when you're working on multiple incidents at the same time.
+To view Copilot interactions related to an incident, click History.

 You can resume a conversation in two ways:

-First, the Resume conversation icon picks up from the last query in a conversation.
+• Click the Resume conversation icon to pick up from the last query in a conversation.

 To start a fresh exploration, click New Conversation.
 This clears your current session and allows you to begin with a clean slate.